lantunes/netomaton/README.md

 Netomaton is a Python framework for exploring discrete dynamical network systems, also known as Network Automata.
 It is a software abstraction meant to aid in the implementation of models of collective computation.
+Examples of such computational models include Cellular Automata and Neural Networks.

 ### Getting Started